zedparsa/Flowsense-ids/README.md

 ```

 Key implementation notes:
-> - `errors="coerce"` is ideal for messy CSV exports: bad values become NaN, then you drop only rows where time is invalid
+> - `errors="coerce"` is ideal for messy CSV exports: bad values become NaN, then you drop only rows where time is invalid.
-> - Lengths that fail conversion become 0, which prevents crashes and keeps aggregation consistent
+> - Lengths that fail conversion become 0, which prevents crashes and keeps aggregation consistent.
-> - Filling `source` with `"UNKNOWN"` preserves row count and makes “missing source” explicit instead of silently dropping packets
+> - Filling `source` with `"UNKNOWN"` preserves row count and makes “missing source” explicit instead of silently dropping packets.

 ---